katesalazar/minia/minia.md

 There are several fundamental types.

+`nothing` is the definitive, not repairable, absence of known type, due to the absence of a value itself.

+`something` is quite a different thing, as it implies a negation of `nothing`.
+It is obviously not _the_ negation of `nothing`ness, but one of several possibilities of negation of `nothing`ness, one of them could obviously be _everything_.
+However, _everything_ has no meaning in Minia.

+`unknown` is the not definitive, repairable, absence of known type, due to ignorance or somehow else missing details. `unknown` is a type of `nothing`ness.

 Strings are sequences of characters.
 Characters are strict (128 positions only) ASCII.
 The type is sometimes referred to as `string`.